Madagascar: Biodiversity and conservation

-Comet orchid (Angraecum sesquipedale), the flowers of this orchid have a very long spur and are pollinated by a species of hawkmoth with a proboscis of matching length.
+Comet orchid (Angraecum sesquipedale).
+The flowers of this orchid have a very long spur and are pollinated by a species of hawkmoth with a proboscis of matching length.

-As a result of the island's long isolation from neighbouring continents, Madagascar is home to various endemic plants and animals found nowhere else on Earth.
+As a result of the island's long isolation from neighboring continents, Madagascar is home to various endemic plants and animals found nowhere else on Earth.
 Approximately 90% of all plant and animal species found in Madagascar are endemic.
 This distinctive ecology has led some ecologists to refer to Madagascar as the "eighth continent", and the island has been classified by Conservation International as a biodiversity hotspot.
-Madagascar is classed as one of 17 megadiverse countries.
+It is classed as one of 17 megadiverse countries.
 The country is home to seven terrestrial ecoregions: lowland forests, subhumid forests, dry deciduous forests, ericoid thickets, spiny forests, succulent woodlands, and mangroves.

 More than 80% of Madagascar's 14,883 plant species are found nowhere else in the world, including five plant families.
 The family Didiereaceae, composed of four genera and 11 species, is limited to the spiny forests of southwestern Madagascar.
 Four-fifths of the world's Pachypodium species are endemic to the island.
-Three-fourths of Madagascar's 860 Orchid species are found here alone, as are six of the world's nine baobab species.
-The island is home to around 170 palm species, three times as many as on all of mainland Africa; 165 of them are endemic.
+Three-fourths of Madagascar's 860 orchid species are found there alone, as are six of the world's nine baobab species.
+The island is home to around 170 palm species, three times as many as on all of mainland Africa, of which 165 are endemic.

 Many native plant species are used as herbal remedies for a variety of afflictions.
-The drugs vinblastine and vincristine are vinca alkaloids, used to treat Hodgkin lymphoma, leukemia, and other cancers, were derived from the Madagascar periwinkle.
-The traveler's palm, known locally as Ravenala and endemic to the eastern rainforests, is highly iconic of Madagascar and is featured in the national emblem as well as the Madagascar Airlines logo.
+For instance, the drugs vinblastine and vincristine are vinca alkaloids—which are used to treat Hodgkin lymphoma, leukemia, and other cancers— were derived from the Madagascar periwinkle.
+The traveler's palm, known locally as Ravenala and endemic to the Eastern Rainforests, is highly iconic of Madagascar and featured in the national emblem as well as the Madagascar Airlines logo.

 The ring-tailed lemur is one of over 100 known species and subspecies of lemur found only in Madagascar.

-Like its flora, Madagascar's fauna is diverse and exhibits a high rate of endemism.
+Like its flora, Madagascar's fauna are diverse and exhibit a high rate of endemism.
 Lemurs have been characterized as "Madagascar's flagship mammal species" by Conservation International.
 In the absence of monkeys and other competitors, these primates have adapted to a wide range of habitats and diversified into numerous species.
-As of 2012, there were officially 103 species and subspecies of lemur, 39 of which were described by zoologists between 2000 and 2008.
-They are almost all classified as rare, vulnerable, or endangered.
-At least 17 species of lemur have become extinct since humans arrived on Madagascar, all of which were larger than the surviving lemur species.
+As of 2012, there were officially 103 species and subspecies of the lemur, 39 of which were described by zoologists between 2000 and 2008.
+Almost all of these are classified as rare, vulnerable, or endangered.
+Since the arrival of humans on Madagascar, at least 17 species of lemur have become extinct, all of which were larger than the surviving lemur species.